By Scott Berkun, June 2004

 - You find it hard to relax

 - It’s a struggle to do even basic work

 But be warned: before you chalk it up to creative burnout, be aware that there are some other problems that can easily be confused with it.
 How is the morale in your workplace?
 Are people generally ok and happy, or is the vibe downbeat or postal?
 There may be other issues going that are having a negative emotional impact on you.
 It might not be creative burnout, as much as some other unhealthy workplace or work relationship issue.
 Most probably, there are several issues you’re dealing with at the same time, including issues at home or with family, that are contributing to how you’re feeling.
 Sorting it out can take time, and it’s rarely helpful to blame everything going on in your life on one or two specific events, people, or environments.

 Using the well example again, what would you do if you ran out of water?
 Would you become one with your couch, pizza in hand, watching movies all day long, leaving it to the fates to decide if you’ll ever drink water again?
 I think not.
 You’d go out to the store, or perhaps to a neighbor’s house and ask to borrow some of theirs.
 Burnout is entirely survivable.
 Creative people get burnt all the time, to varying degrees, and many of them develop the habits that allow them to come back, sometimes stronger or more motivated that they were before.
-The well will fill again all on it’s own, unless you do something really really stupid (Say, start taking drugs, staying all night and trying to plow through even though that never works for you, giving up completely and joining the army, etc.)
+The well will fill again all on it’s own, unless you do something stupid (start taking drugs, staying up all night and trying to plow through even though that never works for you, giving up completely and joining the army, etc.)